MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-revaluation.md

 |3.b.|01-15-20|Revaluation|01-20-20|-150.00|0.00|1|4|
 |3.c.|01-15-20|Variance|01-15-20|0.00|450.00|1|5|

-## <a name="determining-whether-an-inventory-decrease-is-affected-by-revaluation"></a>Determining Whether an Inventory Decrease is Affected by Revaluation
+## <a name="determining-if-an-inventory-decrease-is-affected-by-revaluation"></a>Determining if an Inventory Decrease Is Affected by Revaluation
 The date of the posting or the revaluation is used to determine if an inventory decrease is affected by a revaluation.

 The following table shows the criteria that is used for an item that does not use the Average costing method.